Is Surrogacy Legal in the District of Columbia?

 Is Surrogacy Legal in District of Columbia?

-• District law expressly authorizes and enforces gestational carrier agreements when statutory requirements are met.
+• District law permits both gestational and genetic surrogacy agreements if statutory requirements are satisfied.

-• Gamete and embryo donors are not legal parents when assisted reproduction and agreements comply with the law.
+• Gamete and embryo donors are not legal parents when assisted reproduction is used in accordance with the statute and agreements.